HomeArticles

 • Protection against contamination

-Titanium reacts readily with oxygen, nitrogen and hydrogen at high temperatures.
-Removing air and using a pure inert gas (such as argon) around the weld area prevents oxidation and embrittlement of the weld.
+Titanium reacts easily with oxygen, nitrogen and hydrogen at high temperatures.
+Removing air and using a pure inert gas (such as argon) around the welding area prevents oxidation and embrittlement of the weld.

 • Quality assurance

-Strict quality control and inspection ensures that welds meet the required mechanical and functional standards (such as NASA requirements).
+Strict quality control and inspection ensure that the welds meet the required mechanical and functional standards (such as NASA requirements).

 Nordic Steel and BRIAS have high welding expertise